Git activity punchcard

 Visualising Git commit frequency on a calendar using Matplotlib.

-GitHub and GitLab display the daily number of code contributions over the past year on members’ profile pages.
-For an example, see the “Overview” section on my GitLab.com page: https://gitlab.com/javiljoen [requires JavaScript].
+GitHub and Codeberg display the daily number of code contributions over the past year on members’ profile pages.
+For an example, see the “Public activity” tab on my Codeberg page [requires JavaScript].
 GitHub apparently calls this a “contribution calendar”; I’ve also seen it called a “punchcard”.
 This post describes how to produce such a visualisation yourself.

 Contents